 Chad Clark is a producer, singer, songwriter, and guitarist.
-He leads the semi-electronic band Beauty Pill, whose most recent record, Beauty Pill Describes Things As They Are, was released in 2015.
+He leads the semi-electronic band Beauty Pill, whose EP Instant Night is out now.

 I am talking to Arto Lindsay about his new album, Cuidado Madame.
 We’re speaking via Skype, from my living room in Washington, D.C., to Arto’s kitchen in Brazil.
 He is very nice.
 He is not at all an asshole.